virginatlanticdevelopment/front-end-test/README.md

 1) Simple CSS has been included but please use whatever CSS flavour you like: LESS, Emotion, Styled Components etc

 ## What it should do
 Build the 'search results page' which connects to our holiday search API to display a list of holidays for a given location and departure date.
 Select what data items (example listed below) you think should be included on the page.
-You can use the [live website](https://www.virginholidays.co.uk/holiday/orlando?departureDate=16-07-2024&duration=7&gateway=LHR&room=a2,c3,c9) as an example but feel free to change things up.
+You can use the [live website](https://www.virginholidays.co.uk) and a holiday search as an example but feel free to change things up.

 Add the ability to filter the results by: